jxcore/jxcore/docs/plain/jxcore-command-monitor.markdown

 This section describes list of options, which can be used from the command line for controlling the monitor's process.

+## run

+    > jx monitor run application_file.js

+Launches given application and subscribes it for being monitored (invokes `followMe()` method).
+The monitor itself should be already running (see `start` command).

+Please note, that not every application is a good candidate for being monitored.
+Especially those apps, which are not designed for constant running - probably they should not be monitored, but that depends on developer and application's purpose.

+For more information about this, see [Process Monitor API](jxcore-monitor.markdown).

 ### start

     > jx monitor start